Who are we?

 Get free career advice by calling 0800 601 301 or visiting https://www.careers.govt.nz/plan-your-career/talk-to-a-career-expert/career-advice/

-You may find CDANZ professionals at TEC's free Career Advice Pop Ups:
+You will also find CDANZ professionals at TEC's free Career Advice Pop Ups.

 Our Key Messages for New Zealanders during Covid-19